Rome With Kids

 In a nutshell: Our top 3 tips for Rome with kids

-- Welcome to Rome: An interactive museum with 3D effects about the history of Rome.
+- Welcome to Rome: An interactive museum about the history of Rome with 3D effects.
 Perfect as a first highlight in Rome!

-- Climbing the dome of St. Peter’s Basilica: Climbing the stairs is a great way to practice counting.
-It’s best to visit St. Peter’s Basilica at the same time!
+- Climb the dome of St. Peter’s Basilica: Climbing the stairs is a great way to practice counting.
+You should also combine it with a visit to St. Peter’s Basilica!

-- Kid-friendly tour of the Vatican Museums: kids have fun while adults get to see the museum’s treasures.
+- Kid-friendly tour of the Vatican Museums: The kids will have fun while the adults get to see the museum’s treasures.

 Welcome to Rome: The History of Rome in 3D

 A completely interactive museum about the history of Rome.
-Here, 3D projections show the development of the city, for example, how the Roman Forum or the Colosseum once looked.
+3D projections show the development of the city, and you get to see how the Roman Forum and the Colosseum once looked.

-With the help of video, light and sound effects, visitors of all ages can much better imagine how a small village in ancient times became the city of today in over 2700 years.
+With the help of video, light and sound effects, visitors of all ages can get a better idea of how a small village in ancient times became the city of today in over 2700 years.

 You should definitely visit the museum at the beginning of your stay, even before you visit the archaeological sites around the Colosseum.
 This way, the ruins make much more sense for children as well.

 Throwing coins at the Trevi fountain

 The Trevi Fountain is one of the main attractions in Rome and should not be missed, especially if you are in Rome with children.
 Kids are especially fascinated by the custom of throwing coins into the fountain and making a wish.

-It is said that if you throw a coin into the well over your right shoulder, your wish will come true.
-If you throw two coins, you fall in love with a Roman!
+It is said that if you throw a coin into the water over your right shoulder, your wish will come true.
+If you throw two coins, you will fall in love with a Roman!

-By the way: The coins that are thrown into the fountain every day are regularly fished out and donated to a good cause.
+By the way: The coins that are thrown into the fountain every day are regularly fished out and donated to charity.

 Child friendly tour of the Vatican Museums

-Every child is usually bored in a museum, which is why many parents skip museum visits on family vacations.
+Children usually get bored in a museum, which is why many parents skip museum visits on family vacations.

-You can also visit the Vatican Museums on a guided tour designed especially for families.
+But you can visit the Vatican Museums on a guided tour designed especially for families.